 San Francisco to hire needle cleanup team

-SAN FRANCISCO (AP) — The mayor of San Francisco says he’s hiring 10 whose sole responsibility will be to clean up needles littering the streets.
+SAN FRANCISCO (AP) — The mayor of San Francisco says he’s hiring 10 workers whose sole responsibility will be to clean up needles littering the streets.

 Farrell tells the San Francisco Examiner that discarded syringes on the streets are among the top litter complaints in the city with a growing homelessness problem.